How Long Does Spray Paint Take to Dry and Why?

 Influence of The Surface Material

 Ask a physics professor; nothing is ever one hundred percent smooth.
 Everything has a texture (smooth or rough), sometimes you can see it other times you have to touch and feel it.
 Even the softest of the surfaces have a texture to its microscopic level.

-Metal surfaces also dry quickly.
-But especially in the case of metal, environmental factors are to be kept in mind.
+Metal surfaces dry fairly quickly; especially in the case of metal, environmental factors need to be kept in mind.
 Increased heat and humidity also drastically increase the time required for drying.

 The drying process is slow for wood because of absorption.
 Cleaning the surface of dirt with the use of a wet rag before applying paint is recommended.

-You can reduce any irregularities if you use high-coarseness sandpaper.
-You may also consider another method which is Pre-coating with the precise formulation.
+You can reduce any irregularities if you use high-grit sandpaper.
+You may also consider another method which is pre-coating with the precise formulation.

 Tread the paint carefully when it comes to plastics and rubber.
-When it comes to these materials, the time required to dry is going to vary due to the myriad of texture.
+When it comes to these materials, the time required to dry is going to vary due to the texture.